In 2022, tuition for full-time students at William Penn University was $27,800 a year.

 William Penn University’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Class time for both full and part-time students •Course load for both full and part-time students

-The majority of William Penn University undergrads use financial aid to to cover the cost of tuition.
-In 2022, 768 of the 1,306 undergrads enrolled received financial aid.
+The majority of William Penn University undergrads use financial aid to help pay for school.
+In 2023, 768 of the 1,404 undergrads enrolled received financial aid.
 William Penn University meets 82% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $17,782 a year.
 Around 96% of William Penn University undergrads take out student loans to cover any remaining costs.
 William Penn University graduates who have student loans graduate with an average of $22,169 of student loan debt.